PhpPlaisio/helper-css/README.md

 </tbody>
 </table>

-This package provides an utility class for proper escaping a string such that in can included safely in CSS.
+This package provides a utility class for proper escaping a string such that in can include safely in CSS.

 #  License